usdot-jpo-ode/jpo-conflictvisualizer/README.md

 - Maven

 Additionally there are other dependencies installed through maven.
 Before building the conflictvisualizer-api.
-Make sure that local copies of the ODE, JPO-GeoJsonConverter, and JPO-ConflictMonitor have been built and intalled on your system.
+Make sure that local copies of the ODE, JPO-GeoJsonConverter, and JPO-ConflictMonitor have been built and installed on your system.
 For instructions on building these locally, please see each ones respective repository.

 Once these components have been installed.
 Download and install additional dependencies for the conflict visualizer using the following: